pacstall/pacstall/.github/pull_request_template.md

 ## Checklist

-- [ ] I agree to have read the [contributing guidelines](https://github.com/pacstall/pacstall/blob/develop/CONTRIBUTING.md), and confirm that this pull request is abiding by all the clauses stated in the guideline.
+- [ ] I confirm that I have read the [contributing guidelines](https://github.com/pacstall/pacstall/blob/develop/CONTRIBUTING.md), and this pull request is abiding by all the clauses stated in the guideline.